 Many military veterans struggle with the transition into the civilian sector.
-However, there are many available resources to help military veterans make the transition into the civilian world.
+However, there are many available resources to help military veterans make this transition.

 Even in a difficult economy, veterans hold a special place in the job market.
-Although the private sector isn’t bound to preferential treatment towards our service-members, federal and state agencies are.
-Numerous options exist – the trick is, finding them.
+Although the private sector isn’t bound to preferential treatment toward our service members, federal and state agencies are.
+Numerous options exist — the trick is, finding them.

 Dating back to the Revolutionary War, veterans have been rewarded for service with employment by the federal government.
 As the years progressed, Congress passed the Veterans’ Preferential Act in 1944.

-Buoyed by several veterans organizations, what we know today as the “point system,” was established over a half-century ago.
-With up to a 30-point advantage over civilians, service-members regularly find themselves in top contention for employment.
+Buoyed by several veterans organizations, what we know today as the point system was established over a half-century ago.
+With up to a 30-point advantage over civilians, service members are regularly in top contention for employment.

 Federal Hiring Programs for Veterans